The Study Abroad Department sponsors a four-week study abroad program in Granada, Spain, for which students receive six hours of credit.

 Students study intensively at the Enforex Language Institute during the week and are free on weekends.
 They live and dine with a Spanish family during their entire stay.
 The program ends with a two-day stay in Madrid.

-The 2014 program lasts from May 22 to June 22, returning before the second summer session begins at MSU.
+Both 2016 programs will take place from May 26 to June 27, before the second summer session begins at MSU.
 Students arrive in Granada a few days before classes start in order to get over jet lag and to get familiar with their families and their surroundings.

 All MSU students who qualify receive a scholarship from the Study Abroad Department.
 Students in the Redwine Honors Program also receive an additional scholarship that matches that from the Study Abroad Department.